wombleton/gitlaw-nz/acts/M/Major Events Management Act 2007.md

 *   (1) If any person is convicted in any proceedings for an offence relating to any thing for which a warrant has been issued, and any order is made under [section 76][96] or [77][97], the operation of the order is suspended,---

-    *   (a) in any case, until the expiration of the time prescribed by the [Summary Proceedings Act 1957][176] for the filing of a notice of appeal or an application for leave to appeal; and
+    *   (a) in any case, until the expiration of the time prescribed by the [Criminal Procedure Act 2011][176] for the filing of a notice of appeal or an application for leave to appeal; and

     *   (b) if a notice of appeal is filed within the time so prescribed, until the determination of the appeal; and